snaqvi1990/naqvilab/index.md

 # Analog genomics
 {:.center}

-We seek to understand how gene expression is controlled during development and how such control mechanisms create quantitative "tipping points" for disease.
+We seek a quantitative understanding of how gene expression is controlled in development and how these control mechanisms result in "tipping points" in disease.
 {:.center}

 {%